 The Life of an Athlete: Four Common Sports-related Injuries

-The length of a sports career is affected by many external factors, which can include the uncertainty of getting contracts with professional teams and experiencing debilitating injuries that can hinder them from playing again.
+The length of a sports career is affected by many external factors, including the uncertainty of getting contracts with professional teams and experiencing debilitating injuries that can hinder them from playing again.
 That’s why typical career lengths only last for three to seven years on average.

-A good example of this is the fact that most National Football League (NFL) players retire from pro-football after seven years in the limelight.
+An excellent example of this is that most National Football League (NFL) players retire from pro-football after seven years in the limelight.
 But while their football mouthpiece and gear can protect them from sustaining injuries caused by direct blows to the face or extremities, they won’t be able to do everything on their own.

-Almost all athletes are already well-versed in the precautionary and safety measures that they can take to protect themselves from debilitating injuries.
-However, no matter how many padding or knee pads they wear during the games, these won’t be able to protect them from unforeseeable circumstances.
+Almost all athletes are already well-versed in the precautionary and safety measures they can take to protect themselves from debilitating injuries.
+However, no matter how many padding or knee pads they wear during the games, these won’t protect them from unforeseeable circumstances.

 So many athletic careers have ended earlier than planned because of sports-related injuries.
 Other people’s careers sometimes end before they can even begin because of these injuries.
 That’s why it pays to research what common sports-related injuries have ended careers in the past, which include: